CECADBioinformaticsCoreFacility/Beginners_R_Course_2025/README.md

 > [!IMPORTANT]
 > ### Pre-Course Zoom Session
 > Considering the importance of a smooth start to our course, we're planning to host a Zoom pre-course session.
 This session is intended to help with the installation process, address any issues you might encounter, and answer any questions.
 Stay tuned for the schedule and details.
-It is practically not possible to cater any technical issues during the Course itself.
-So, we urge you to please take part in the pre-course session.

 ### Trouble Installing?